pergolafabio/Hikvision-Addons/doorbell/DOCS.md

 ## Configuration
 **Note**: _Remember to restart the add-on when the configuration is changed._

 **Note**: _When the add-on connects to a doorbell for the first time, it might happen that your door station gets stuck, because it is downloading the complete backlog of events.
+You will also see a lot of false events just give it a while, it can sometimes takes a few hours...
 A reboot might be required._

 The following configuration options are available to be setup using the **Configuration** tab of this add-on in the Home Assistant interface: